Ljubljana: Bodies of water

 The main watercourses in Ljubljana are the Ljubljanica, the Sava, the Gradaščica, the Mali Graben, the Iška and the Iščica rivers.
 From the Trnovo District to the Moste District, around Castle Hill, the Ljubljanica partly flows through the Gruber Canal, built according to plans by Gabriel Gruber from 1772 until 1780.
 Next to the eastern border, the rivers Ljubljanica, Sava, and Kamnik Bistrica flow together.
 The confluence is the lowest point of Ljubljana, with an elevation of 261 m.

 Through its history, Ljubljana has been struck by floods.
-The latest was in 2010.
+The latest was in August 2023, when the Sava and Gradaščica rivers flooded in their upper reaches.
 Southern and western parts of the city are more flood-endangered than northern parts.
 The Gruber Canal has partly diminished the danger of floods in the Ljubljana Marsh, the largest marsh in Slovenia, south of the city.

 The two major ponds in Ljubljana are Koseze Pond in the Šiška District and Tivoli Pond in the southern part of Tivoli City Park.
 Koseze Pond has rare plant and animal species and is a place of meeting and recreation.
 Tivoli Pond is a shallow pond with a small volume that was originally used for boating and ice skating, but is now used for fishing.